 There are many nonprofit organizations in Bradenton and the surrounding area.
 Each one is doing incredible work to support our community by helping those less fortunate, promoting the arts, providing education, and more.

 During our nonprofit spotlight series, we’ll highlight information about a different local nonprofit each week.
-This week, we were thrilled to chat with The Mark Wandall Foundation to learn more about their mission and how we can help.
-Here’s what they had to say.

 The Mark Wandall Foundation is a Manatee County-based non-profit with arms that stretch State-wide.
 We connect grieving children and young adults who have experienced the death of a parent, sibling, or guardian with the services and support they need to lead a healthy, optimistic life.
 We do this several ways, all at no cost to our families.